 Fifth

 Though not specifically about tires, make sure your axle spindles operate properly and have appropriate grease.
-Yes, it takes a few minutes, but take the time to inspect once every few years — especially if the trailer is stored outdoors.
+Yes, it takes a few minutes, but take the time to inspect at least once a year – especially if the trailer is stored outdoors.

 Is this ridiculous?
-Sometimes the grease lasts for years.
-However, when it fails, it’s usually catastrophic, and it’s NEVER convenient.
+Sometimes the grease will last for years.
+However, when it fails, it is usually catastrophic, and it is NEVER convenient.

 Finally